Venkat-Kandala/Venkat-Kandala/README.md

-- 👋 Hi, I’m @Venkat-Kandala
+- 👋 Hi, I’m a .NET developer.
-- 👀 I’m interested in ...
-Programming on .NET Technologies.
+- 👀 I Do Programming in .NET Technologies.
-- I am Autistic, and a Slow Learner.

 <!---
 Venkat-Kandala/Venkat-Kandala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.